 This page outlines what you, as a potential supplier to Dana need to do in order to be part of our multi-million pound supply chain; how you can support Dana in achieving our goal of being the most efficient and effective supply network in the locations where we operate; how you can help us to deliver best value to our business and our shareholders; and how you can play a key role in creating mutual advantage to our stakeholders.

 Who are we?

-Dana is a $4 billion oil and gas business with operations in the UK, Egypt, Norway, the Netherlands and Africa producing 60,000 barrels of oil a day.
+Dana is a $3 billion oil and gas business with operations in the UK, Egypt, Norway, the Netherlands and Africa producing 50,000 barrels of oil a day.
 Acquired by the Korea National Oil Corporation (KNOC) in 2010, our ambition is to grow to become a leading international oil and gas company operating in Europe, the Middle East and Africa.
-We’re investing more than $5 billion over the next five years to more than double the size of the company and create value for our shareholders.

 Our vision for our supply chain is to deliver best value; be known as professional, fair and honest; conduct our business responsibly and with integrity in accordance with our values; and be recognised by our suppliers and contractors as the “purchaser of choice”.

 A pre-requisite for supplying Dana in the UK and the Netherlands is that you are fully registered with First Point Assessment Limited (FPAL), and more importantly have an up to date capability profile and/or sufficient performance feedback statistics.
 This allows us to make robust supply decisions and ensures our commitment to the supply chain code of practice.

 That said, we’re open to discussing supply possibilities with companies that are not registered with FPAL - predominantly new entrants, Small & Medium Enterprises (SMEs) or companies that are bringing new and innovative services or technologies to market.
 However, should that result in the award of any work we’d expect that company to register with FPAL.